SymplifyConversion/sst-sdk-nodejs/docs/Previewing.md

 tracking etc. and expose some extra information about the allocation and audience calculation.

+The project audience when previewing will be "traced" by the server running the SDK, annotating the rules expression with results of sub-expressions and share this trace back with the requesting browser via a cookie ("sg_audience_trace").

 Security
 ========

-The purpose of the preview feature is to let you double-check if a test is going to work before activating it.
-It is not meant to hide the test project from a potential attacker.
-As such, the implementation described above is only there to prevent visitors from mistakenly enabling a project preview.
+The purpose of the preview feature is to let you double-check if a test is going to work and how it will look before activating it.
+It is not meant to hide project configurations from any potential attacker.

+Since the preview shows the results of subexpressions in any project custom audience rules, do not use any sensitive information in audience rules.